 December 5, 2015:

-The next installment of the Reel Women in Film series at the Linda is Looks Like Laury Sounds Like Laury at 8pm on December 5th with filmmakers Pamela Hogan and Connie Shulman.
+The latest installment of the Reel Women in Film series at the Linda was Looks Like Laury Sounds Like Laury with filmmakers Pamela Hogan and Connie Shulman.

 What would you do if you started to disappear?
 At the age of 45 Laury Sacks, an ebullient actress and the doting mother of two small children, had a reputation as the quickest wit in the room.
 At the age of 46, she began forgetting words.
 Soon she could barely speak.

 The film, Looks Like Laury Sounds Like Laury, captures one year in the long, but short journey of frontotemporal dementia, a little-understood disease that strikes people in the prime of life.